Miradorn/Elm-Contacts/README.md

 * Node/npm installed globally
 * Elm environment installed

-Clone the repo, and run `elm package install` followed by `npm install`.
+Clone the repo and **delete the elm.js file**.
+It will be rebuilt later on.
+Run `elm package install` followed by `npm install`.
 You can now type `gulp serve` and start making changes.
 The gulp task will automatically recompile and reload the browser page if changes are detected.